cdmunozs/ACA-Piezometry-Catalunya/README.md

 ## Hydrogeological Context

 Catalonia's groundwater monitoring network distributed across internal basins records piezometric levels in numerous wells embedded in diverse hydrogeological units.
-While regional aggregate trends can show mathematical balances influenced by artificial recharge or specific heavy recoveries, individual station breakdowns reveal that nearly half of the monitored points (47.0%) face severe negative trends.
-This high polarization underscores the vulnerability of local aquifers to intense anthropogenic extractions and multi-annual drought sequences established by the Catalan Drought Plan.
+At the network-wide scale, the median station-level trend is essentially flat (+0.005 m/year), suggesting overall stability.
+However, this stability masks sharp local divergence: individual station breakdowns reveal that nearly half of the monitored points (47.3%) face negative trends, several of them severe.
+This high polarization underscores the vulnerability of local aquifers to intense anthropogenic extractions and multi-annual drought sequences established by the Catalan Drought Plan, and highlights why station-level analysis, rather than a single network-wide average, is essential for meaningful groundwater management.

 ---